-This easy Keto Pumpkin Bread mixes up in no time.
+This easy low carb Keto Pumpkin Bread mixes up in no time.
 A wooden spoon and 5 minutes of your time are all it takes to get this delectable fall treat into the oven.
-This delicious pumpkin bread recipe is also low carb, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.
+This delicious pumpkin bread recipe is also gluten-free, grain-free, sugar-free, has dairy-free and nut-free options, and is Trim Healthy Mama friendly.

 Ahhh, pumpkin season.
 I will admit to you that pumpkin is not one of my first loves.
 I've never tried a pumpkin spice latte because the thought of pumpkin in my coffee is less than appealing and on Thanksgiving, I never choose pumpkin pie when there are other options.

-This year I decided to kick up my Easy Pumpkin Muffins into a sweet keto pumpkin bread dotted with pecans and drizzled with a sweet glaze.
+This year I decided to kick up my Low Carb Pumpkin Muffins into a sweet easy keto pumpkin bread dotted with pecans and drizzled with a sweet glaze.
 It was a good decision.
-This pumpkin bread is perfect for breakfast, brunch, as an afternoon snack, or even for dessert.
+This low carb pumpkin bread is perfect for breakfast, brunch, as an afternoon snack, or even for dessert, just like my Keto Zucchini Bread.
 It keeps well in the fridge for up to a week and can be frozen for longer periods of time.
 Making a pumpkin bread with glaze on it gives a nice presentation but you can certainly skip the glaze to simplify this recipe further.